-One year ago when in person Mass participation was paused until further notice.
-The faithful gathered in their homes for live streamed Masses That worked well for a few months as we navigated “stay at home orders.”
+One year ago when in person Mass participation was paused the faithful gathered in their homes for live streamed Masses That worked well for a few months as we navigated “stay at home orders.”
 Yet we longed to be together for worship.

 With the change of the season, a number of people left their homes to worship in the church parking lot.
-Those warm summer Sunday mornings to gather together as a community to worhsip, would work for a while until the church doors would open for small groups of people.
+Those warm summer Sunday mornings people gathered together as a community to worship.
+The outdoor parking lot masses worked for a while until the church doors openned for small groups of people.

 The seasons changed and so did the Liturgical Year.
 The Church journeyed from Ordinary Time into the Seasons of Advent and Christmas, and in a few short weeks we entered the Season of Lent.
 Lent passed, and soon we were entering the solomn time of Holy Week and the Easter Triduum.
 The festive celebrations of bells rings, and the resounding Alleluia, Christ has truly Risen.
 Throughout the liturgical seasons, the pandemic remained present, intertwined into our rituals.